Hauniv.edu

 Bell, Cameron

-Cameron Bell is the Director of Civic Engagement at Hellenic American University.
-He is also an independent risk consultant and research fellow at the Institute for International Relations (IDIS), Athens, Greece.
-He teaches university courses on the contemporary politics of the Eastern Mediterranean, political risk management (ESG) and corporate disinformation.
+Cameron Bell is the Director of Civic Engagement at Hellenic American University (HAU) and assistant professor.
+In this role, he teaches university courses on risk management (ESG) and the contemporary politics of the Eastern Mediterranean, while managing the university’s service-learning program and supporting development and external relations.
 From 2018 - 2020, Cameron was associate director at Veracity, a risk advisory firm, where he provided private equity clients with transaction due diligence in the EMEA region.
 Prior to Veracity, Cameron was a visiting fellow at the American University of Iraq, Sulaimani, where he conducted field research on energy infrastructure and subsequently presented his work in Iraq, Israel, and Egypt.
-Previously, Cameron was associate at Consolidated Contractors Company (CCC Group) and focused on project delivery and digital transformation.
-From 2009 - 2011, Cameron worked at the Hoover Institution, Stanford University, for former Secretary of State Dr. Rice, as aide and lead researcher on international politics and security, in the service of two books.
-Cameron holds a Master of Science in Civil and Environmental Engineering from Stanford University, a Master of Public Policy from the University of Oxford (Balliol College), and a Bachelor of Arts with honors, also from Stanford University.
-He teaches in the Social Sciences and Business programs at Hellenic American University and is a doctoral candidate at Panteion University in the Department of International, European, and Area Studies.
-In Athens, Cameron supports several civil-society and non-profit organizations in capacity-building efforts and is active in developing international educational partnerships.
+Previously, Cameron was associate at Consolidated Contractors Company and focused on project delivery and digital transformation solutions for energy projects.
+From 2009 - 2011, Cameron worked at the Hoover Institution for fmr.
+Secretary of State Dr. Rice, as aide and lead researcher on international politics and security, in the service of two books.
+He has delivered keynote remarks, organized international conferences, served on peer review committees, and been quoted in mainstream media as a passionate advocate for partnerships and international programs.
+Cameron holds an MS in Civil and Environmental Engineering from Stanford University, an MPP from the University of Oxford (Balliol College), and a BA with honors, also from Stanford University.

 Hoffnagle, Kim